-College faculty and others on campus who only interact in classes or other normal academic settings with Franklin & Marshall College students under the age of 18 are not obligated to undergo the training or background checks required by this Policy.
-Anyone covered by this Policy who knows or suspects that a student under the age of 18 has been abused or neglected must, however, make reports as required by Sections VII and VIII.
+College faculty and others on campus who only interact in classes or other normal academic settings with matriculated Franklin & Marshall College students under the age of 18 are not obligated to undergo the training or background checks required by this Policy.
+Anyone covered by this Policy who has reasonable cause to suspect that a student under the age of 18 is a victim of child abuse must, however, make reports as required by Section VII.

 To the extent College faculty, staff, students and volunteers are participating in programs or activities run by a non-College organization or entity off campus, they should familiarize themselves with, and follow, the policies of the organization relating to interactions with minors and understand their legal obligations with respect to working with minors in the program setting.

 College students, faculty, staff and volunteers who participate in College-run or affiliated programs or activities involving minors must complete appropriate training.
 At a minimum, training must include:

 - Guidelines for protecting minors from emotional and physical abuse and neglect.

 - Requirements and procedures for reporting incidents of suspected abuse.

 Training may be expanded depending upon the program or activity and the person’s role in the program or activity.